 Another thing that makes this blogworthy is the fact that Michael hates, hates having his picture taken, and as Michael has noted, his misery is my extreme pleasure!
 So I posted the goofiest photo of Michael I could find – see the glee on his usually surly face as he contemplates the assembled and his yummy lemon birthday cake?
 Have we possibly documented a rare happy moment in a life that is otherwise dominated by gloom, doom and a level of cynicism that would be out of place were it possessed by a worn out middle aged street walker talking about her life, let alone a 21 year old resident of Jerusalem?
-I don’t know.
-I don’t care!
-All I know is that this display of mushiness will make Michael uncomfortable and that’s all that matters!
+I think the gifts helped to cheer him up too; he received a beautiful watch to commemorate this important milestone.
+It must have been from a professional jewellers like Jacobs the jeweller because it was amazing quality.
+Anyway, he was chirpy all evening and this display of mushiness will make Michael uncomfortable which is all that matters!
 To add to the patheticness of all this – that lemon cake?
 That was Michael’s first ever birthday cake.
 Because in Wisconsin all they eat is Cheese.

 So uh… Happy Birthday Michael!
 Next stop, the IDF!!